3 months Premium FREE

 📊 Strategy Analysis

-- • Pristine balance sheet with a Net Debt/EBITDA of 0.11x and Debt/Equity of 0.63, providing exceptional financial stability.
+- • Pristine balance sheet with a Net Debt/EBITDA of just 0.16x and excellent free cash flow dividend coverage of 2.01x.

 ⚠ What to Watch

-- • The TTM P/E of 21.00 sits above the strategy's optimal 8-15x range, reflecting a premium valuation that limits the margin of safety.
+- • Valuation is stretched with a TTM P/E of 22.28, which sits above the strategy's optimal 8-15x target range.

 📊 Historical Trends (10 Years)